Leisurecraft Launches CT Element Indoor Sauna with Thermo Grandis Wood

 Research at Brazil’s Universidade Federal do Espírito Santo found that fungal weight loss dropped from 34.3% for untreated eucalyptus to 6.05% after thermal modification at 430°F, an 82% improvement.
 The resulting wood is dimensionally stable, moisture-resistant, and carries a deep reddish-brown color that penetrates the entire board rather than sitting on the surface.

 In those respects, Thermo Grandis is genuinely well suited to a sauna enclosure.
-It will not warp, cup, or decay the way untreated softwoods can, and its color will age gracefully rather than graying.
+It will not warp, cup, or decay the way untreated softwoods can.
+For a home sauna that needs to hold up over a decade or more of regular use, that matters.

 Why It Matters